dengjuyan/learngit/readme.txt

 git tracks changes.

-creating a new branch is quick & simple.
+Creatinga new branch is quick & simple.